CKBG-FM (Nova Scotia)

 CKBG-FM was a Canadian commercial radio station, which operated at 107.3 FM in Middle Musquodoboit, Nova Scotia.
-The station is called "CKBG 107.3 FM Blue Garage Classic Mix" and offered news and sports, a mix of rock, classic rock, oldies and country music.
+The station was called "CKBG 107.3 FM Blue Garage Classic Mix" and offered news and sports, a mix of rock, classic rock, oldies and country music.

 Owned by Blue Garage Broadcasting, the station received CRTC approval on March 2, 2010.

 Closure

 On September 17, 2012, Paul Blackmore, owner of CKBG-FM, received approval to "revoke" CKBG-FM's broadcasting licence.
 The licensee stated that the undertaking is no longer in operation due to economic reasons.